RanimManai/Hoodrich/README.md

 - **HTML**: Structuring web pages and content.
 - **CSS**: Styling the website for a visually appealing design.
 - **PHP**: Handling server-side processes such as user authentication and order management.

+## Acknowledgements
+- Project inspired by the Hoodrich brand.
+- Developed for my web development class project.